 - Future Growth Potential: 10/10

 Mount Druitt offers an affordable living option, with a strong sense of community and promising growth prospects.
 Its housing market is notably budget-friendly, catering to a wide range of preferences.
-The suburb is well-served by public transport, linking residents to major employment hubs.
+Mount Druitt is well-served by public transport, linking residents to major employment hubs.
 Educational facilities are adequate, with a mix of public and private options.
-The area has seen a steady rise in employment opportunities, especially in retail and services.
+Mount Druitt has seen a steady rise in employment opportunities, especially in retail and services.
 Healthcare services are robust, with several clinics and a hospital nearby.
-The suburb’s community spirit is palpable, with various cultural events and community programs.
+Mount Druitt’s community spirit is palpable, with various cultural events and community programs.

 Median prices for Mount Druitt, NSW (2770), as of December 2023: